A quick guide to volunteering as a nurse or midwife

 Continuing professional development

 VSO roles generally involve training and mentoring others, and so your leadership, management and collaboration skills.
-This can help you acquire more senior roles in the HSE when your placement ends.
+This can help you acquire more senior roles in the health service when your placement ends.
 Previous VSO volunteers have also gone on to work for international organisations, such as the World Health Organisation, as well as advisory roles in large NGOs.